 From the author: These are the videos and my notes on a project I ran 2 years ago.
 This is my experience with a 1-acre soybean food plot, start to finish with the DeerGro products, and even throughout the hunting season.
 Again, this was 2 years ago so be sure to read my after thoughts and comment with questions!

 This video will walk you through day 1 – hunting the plot.

-Soybean food plots are the deer managers and hunters best friend no doubt about it.
-They can be not only key summer nutrition, but one of the best early season bow hunting attractants, and a sustaining late season food source.
+Soybean food plots are the deer manager’s and hunter’s best friend no doubt about it.
+They can be not only key summer nutrition, but one of the best early-season bow hunting attractants, and a sustaining late-season food source.
 The one thing that limits soybeans is the size of the food plot.
-A general rule of thumb without knowing deer density is that 3-5 acres is the minimum acreage you need.
+A general rule of thumb without knowing deer density is that 3-5 acres are the minimum acreage you need.
 Any less and you will have stubble growing as the deer simply mow it down before it can catch up with browse.
-This leaves you with two options, you either plant something else, or protect your food plot till hunting season.
+This leaves you with two options, you either plant something else or protect your food plot till hunting season.